Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caulfield has 27 active public transport stops offering a mix of lightrail and bus services.
-These are served by 5 routes providing a total of 3,560 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 166 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the dominant mode of transport at 78%, while train usage stands at 10%.
-On average, there are 1.2 vehicles per dwelling.
+Caulfield has 27 active public transport stops operating within it, comprising a mix of light rail and bus services.
+These stops are serviced by 5 individual routes that collectively provide 3,560 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 166 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 78%, with 10% using the train.
+Vehicle ownership averages 1.2 per dwelling.

-According to the 2021 Census, 45.6% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 508 trips daily across all routes, translating to approximately 131 weekly trips per individual stop.
+According to the 2021 Census, a high 45.6% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 508 trips per day across all routes, equating to approximately 131 weekly trips per individual stop.

 Frequently Asked Questions - Transport